 “Whenever I Call You “Friend”” by Kenny Loggins (with Stevie Nicks)

 The third duet on this list, the unlikely one-time teaming of Kenny Loggins and Fleetwood Mac’s Stevie Nicks created an upbeat fun and super happy love song.
 Stevie was never actually credited on the single, which reached #5 on the Pop Top 40, making this Kenny Loggins first solo appearance on the Billboard Top 40 charts.
 The back and forth lyrical dialogue is bouncy and uplifting, especially the catchy chorus.
-This one is easily one of my personal favorites, and pure 1978 love.
-J
+This one is easily one of my personal favorites, and about as 1978 as you can get.

 “You Needed Me” by Anne Murray